intelagense/rwxrob/log/2021/02/16/README.md

+## Tuesday, February 16, 2021, 10:47:37PM EST <1613533657>

+What if we made the logo for KEG to be a bearded spider in a web drinking beer from a keg?

 ## Tuesday, February 16, 2021, 10:24:21PM EST <1613532261>

 Once again @green_jenny schools me on stuff I've sort of heard about but